|Title:||Head Volleyball Coach|

 2009 Big Sky Conference Coach of the Year: Dec.
 3, 2009

-“There is no place I would rather be right now than coaching at Northern Colorado,” says Benson, who grew up in nearby Eaton, Colo.
+“There is no place I would rather be right now than coaching at Northern Colorado,” says Oates, who grew up in nearby Eaton, Colo.
 “It is an exciting time, and I’m thrilled to see substantial success within a program I spent so much time following growing up.”

 The Bears saw their successful 2011 season end with their second trip to the NCAA Tournament in three seasons.